fasrc/helmod/doc/INSTALL.md

 # Overview

 The fasrcsw system is designed to work on a CentOS 6 cluster.
-If you're setting this up for an organization other than Harvard FAS Research Computing (github fasrc), create a new canonical fasrcsw master remote and adjust urls below accordingly.
+If you're setting this up for an organization other than Harvard FAS Research Computing (@fasrc on github), create a new canonical fasrcsw master remote and adjust urls below accordingly.